ay-lab/mustache/README.md

 # Mustache

 Mustache (Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation) is a tool by Abbas Roayaei Ardakany, Halil Tuvan Gezer, Stefano Lonardi and Ferhat Ay (ferhatay@lji.org).
 Mustache is a tool for multi-scale detection of chromatin loops from Hi-C and Micro-C contact maps.
 Mustache uses recent technical advances in scale-space theory in Computer Vision to detect chromatin loops caused by interaction of DNA segments with a variable size.
 For more information read the full paper on <a href="https://www.biorxiv.org/content/10.1101/2020.02.24.963579v1">bioRxiv</a>.
+You can also download and visualize our loop calls on Epigenome Browser as a Custom Track Hub using this <a href="https://informaticsdata.liai.org/BioAdHoc/Groups/vd-ay/abbas/epgBrowser/Mustache_all_WashU.json">JSON</a> file.

 ## Installation